Samuel Engel: Geography

-A follower of Engel, Royal Society vice president Daines Barrington wrote to the First Lord of the Admiralty, Lord Sandwich in January 1773, and suggested an expedition to the North Pole.
-The Admiralty quickly started preparations, and the ships HMS Racehorse and HMS Carcass (commanded by Constantine John Phipps and Skeffington Lutwidge) were sent on the 1773 Phipps expedition towards the North Pole.
+The Royal Society's vice president Daines Barrington, who was a follower of Engel's theories, wrote to the First Lord of the Admiralty, Lord Sandwich, in January 1773 and suggested an expedition to the North Pole.
+The Admiralty quickly started preparations, and the ships HMS Racehorse and HMS Carcass (commanded by Constantine John Phipps and Skeffington Lutwidge, respectively) were sent on the 1773 Phipps expedition towards the North Pole.
 The Admiralty's instructions for Phipps from 25 May 1773 stated he should "proceed up to the North Pole or as far towards it as you are able, carefully avoiding the errors of former navigators by keeping as much as possible in the open sea, and as nearly upon a meridian to the said Pole as the ice or other obstructions you meet with will admit of.
-If you arrive at the Pole and should even find the sea so open as to admit of a free navigation on the opposite meridian you are not to proceed any further [...]"
+If you arrive at the Pole and should even find the sea so open as to admit of a free navigation on the opposite meridian you are not to proceed any further ..."
 However, the expedition got stuck in ice near Svalbard and only extricated itself after great difficulties.

 Despite this, Engel and Barrington continued to insist that an ice free polar sea existed.
-Engel later translated Phipps' report of the voyage, A voyage towards the North Pole into German as Reise nach dem Nordpol: Auf Befehl Ihro Königl.
+Engel later translated Phipps' report of the voyage, A voyage towards the North Pole, into German as Reise nach dem Nordpol: Auf Befehl Ihro Königl.
 Großbrittannischen Majestät.
 Unternommen im Jahr 1773.
 In his 1777 book Neuer Versuch über die Lage der nördlichen Gegenden von Asia und Amerika, und dem Versuch eines Wegs durch die Nordsee nach Indien, he accused the Russian government of falsifying maps and defended his theories about the Northeast Passage.

-Engel contributed articles on the geography of Northern Asia and America for Charles-Joseph Panckoucke's supplement to Diderots Encyclopédie.
+Engel contributed articles on the geography of Northern Asia and America for Charles-Joseph Panckoucke's supplement to Denis Diderot's Encyclopédie.
 He also wrote an article about the cultivation and culinary use of the potato.
 In total, he contributed seven articles to volumes I–IV.